avereon/xenon/README.md

 # Xenon ![alt text][build-status]

 Xenon is a simple program framework on which more functionality may be implemented.
-The latest releases can be found at https://www.avereon.com.
+Releases are available at https://www.avereon.com.

 ## Features
 The framework provides the following basic features: